 There's a quiet sense of luxury about this two bedroom home.
 It's tucked away privately on a cobbled lane behind Northumberland Street.
 You walk up one flight of stairs to your own front door.
 This is a great location as around the corner on Dundas Street are the cities best private art galleries and good places to eat.
 George Street is less than ten minutes walk away and so the range of great places to eat, drink and shop in the neighbourhood is fantastic.
 Buses are available locally and the tram stops nearby too.

 As soon as you walk through the front door of this recently refurbished home, you'll feel the sense of peaceful luxury.
 The rooms are all good sizes, so there's lots of space.
 It's furnished in a stylish contemporary way with just enough things to make it feel homely and relaxing.
 The sitting room has lots of comfy seating, a gas stove and a smart TV.
 The dining kitchen is fabulous and is very well equipped for dining at home.
 This is a lovely place to have friends round for dinner.

 There are two double bedrooms and both have great quality linens, so in this quiet location, you should sleep well.
-There's a fabulous bathroom with a bath and separate shower.
+The master bedroom has an ensuite shower room and there's a fabulous main bathroom with a bath and separate shower.